This post may contain affiliate links. Please read our disclosure policy.

 bread flour, yeast, pepperoni slices, shredded mozzarella cheese, olive oil, salt and water in a measuring cup next to a jar of pizza sauce on a wooden cutting board.

-• Cheese: Traditional Detroit style pizza uses brick cheese, which is a mild, semi-soft cheese akin to cheddar.
-In this recipe, mozzarella cheese is used for its melting properties and flavor.
-For the best melt, shred your own cheese rather than using pre-shredded varieties, which often contain preservatives that inhibit optimal melting.
+• Cheese: Traditional Detroit-style pizza uses brick cheese, but mozzarella is used in this recipe for its melt and flavor.
+For the best results, shred your own cheese instead of using pre-shredded, which contains additives that affect melting.

 Recipe Variations

-• Vegetarian Detroit-Style Pizza: Skip the pepperoni and top with mushrooms, olives, and bell peppers.
+• Vegetarian: Swap the pepperoni for mushrooms, olives, and bell peppers.

-• BBQ Chicken Pizza: Swap tomato sauce for BBQ sauce and top with grilled chicken and red onions.
+• BBQ Chicken: Use BBQ sauce instead of tomato sauce and top with cooked chicken and red onions.

-• Hawaiian Pizza Twist: Add ham and pineapple for a sweet and savory flavor.
+• Hawaiian: Add ham and pineapple for a balance of sweet and savory.

 How To Make A Detroit Style Pizza

-The photo and instructions are here to help you visualize how to make homemade Detroit pizza.
+The photo and instructions are here to help you visualize how to make small Detroit style pizza.
 See the recipe box below for ingredient amounts and full recipe instructions.

 wet pizza dough in a large mixing bowl.

-1. First Rise: After mixing, transfer the dough to an olive oil-lined bowl.
-Cover it with plastic wrap or a dish towel.
-Let it rise in a warm place until it doubles in size, which should take about 2 hours.
+1. First Rise: Transfer the dough to a bowl lightly coated with olive oil.
+Cover with plastic wrap or a dish towel and let it rise in a warm place until it doubles in size, about 2 hours.

 pizza dough in a bowl next to a bowl covered with a yellow dish towel.

-1. Prepare the Pan: Once the dough has risen, coat your baking dish or cast iron skillet generously with olive oil.
+1. Prepare the Pan: Once the dough has risen, coat a baking dish or cast iron skillet with olive oil.
 Transfer the dough to the pan.
-Given its wet and sticky nature, lightly oiling your fingers can help in spreading the dough evenly.
+Since the dough is sticky, lightly oil your fingers to help press it evenly into the pan.

 one photo of pizza dough in a white bowl and the other picture showing pizza dough lining the bottom of a mini cast iron skillet.